 This examination consists of a written prospectus of the proposed dissertation and an in-depth oral examination on the form and subject matter of the proposed dissertation.
 All faculty members may inspect the prospectus and be present at the oral, but evaluation of the qualifying examination is the responsibility of the student's guidance committee.
 The examination is not passed if two or more members of the guidance committee find it unsatisfactory.

 The qualifying examination is not offered in the summer.
 Those who intend to take this examination must meet all the conditions specified in the section on general requirements for the Ph.D.
-The qualifying examination must be satisfactorily completed in the spring of the third year or, in exceptional cases, the fall of the fourth year.
+Students are expected to pass the qualifying exam by the end of the 7th semester.
+Students who have not passed the qualifying exam by the end of the 7th semester will be subject to faculty review, and may not be allowed to continue in the program.